How to Start an SEO Business From Scratch (2026)

 | Technical SEO Fixes | High | Yes | Stable |

-| Content Strategy + Production | Medium | Somewhat (consider subcontracting writers) | Stable |
+| Content Strategy + Production | Medium | Somewhat (sub writers) | Stable |

 | Local SEO / GBP Optimization | High | Yes | High |

-| Schema / Structured Data Implementation | High | Yes | Rising |
+| Schema / Structured Data | High | Yes | Rising |

-| Link Building (manual outreach) | Low-Medium | No (time-intensive) | Declining for solo operators |
+| Link Building (manual) | Low-Medium | No (time-intensive) | Declining for solos |

-| Full-Scale PPC Management | Medium | No (different skill set) | Separate business |
+| Full-Scale PPC Management | Medium | No (different skillset) | Separate business |

 How to get your first 3 clients without cold emailing

-The AI visibility skill stack you need (and how to learn it for free)
+The AI visibility skill stack you need

 Frequently Asked Questions About Starting an SEO Business